hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/canetti_et_al_2021/_index.md

 Throughout the execution of the protocol, the parties use ZK-proofs to guarantee the consistency of the values.
 For example, the parties use such proofs to check that the Paillier keys and Pedersen parameters are well-formed and to check that the values of $X_i^j$ are consistent with the values of $x_i^j$.

-Next, we present a detailed specification of the protocol taken from the paper of Canneti et al.
+Next, we present a detailed specification of the protocol taken from the paper of Canetti et al.

 ![Protocol Key Refresh](Protocol_Key_Refresh.png)

 ## Three-round presignin with $O(n^2)$ identification cost

-Remember that one of the main contributions of the work of Canneti et al. is to propose a non-interactive protocol for signing.
+Remember that one of the main contributions of the work of Canetti et al. is to propose a non-interactive protocol for signing.
 This means that all the rounds but the last one do not need the knowledge of the message to be executed.
 The rounds preceding the construction of the signature are called *pre-signing*.
 Here, we show a version of the presigning phase that has three rounds, and it can identify the corrupt parties with a cost of $O(n^2)$.

-The pre-signing protocol of Canneti et al. uses similar techniques presented in [the signing protocol of Gennaro & Goldfeder (2020)](../gennaro_goldfeder_2020/#signing-protocol).
+The pre-signing protocol of Canetti et al. uses similar techniques presented in [the signing protocol of Gennaro & Goldfeder (2020)](../gennaro_goldfeder_2020/#signing-protocol).
 Specifically, in both works, they use the concept of transforming multiplicative shares into additive shares using the Paillier encryption scheme.
 This technique allows the parties to compute additive shares of a masked version of $k$ and also it allows them to find additive shares of $k \cdot x$, where $k$ is the nonce used in the signing process.
 At the end of the signing protocol, the parties will obtain shares $(R, k_i, \chi_i)$, where $k_i$ is an additive share of the nonce $k$, $\chi_i$ is a share of $k \cdot x$ and $R = g^{k^{-1}}$.

 One of the advantages of this protocol is that the parties can engage in $L$ concurrent sessions to generate tuples $\left \\{ (l, R_l, k_{i, l}, \chi_{i, l}) \right \\}_{i=1}^L$ as the pre-signing material for $L$ signatures.
 The parties can store these tuples in the local memory and they extract a fresh tuple once the message to be signed is known.
 However, it is important to ensure that the parties erase the pre-signing tuples that were already used to avoid security vulnerabilities.

-We present a detailed specification of the protocol next, which is taken from the paper of Canneti et al.
+We present a detailed specification of the protocol next, which is taken from the paper of Canetti et al.

 ![Presigning in three rounds](Protocol_Presigning_Three_Rounds.png)